 Laboratory testing for HF may be used to:

-- Assess risk of developing new-onset HF
+• Assess the risk of developing new-onset HF in the setting of heart disease

-- Support a diagnosis of HF in adult patients who present with signs and symptoms of HF or a history of cardiac disease
+• Support a diagnosis of HF in adult patients who present with signs and symptoms of HF or a history of cardiac disease

-- Establish prognosis in adult patients diagnosed with HF
+• Establish prognosis in adult patients diagnosed with HF

-- Monitor disease progression and the effects of treatment
+• Monitor disease progression and the effects of treatment

 Laboratory Testing

 Careful clinical evaluation (including imaging) and patient history are the primary ways to assess patients for HF; however, laboratory testing plays an important role in risk assessment, diagnosis, prognosis, and monitoring.
-A laboratory workup for renal, liver, and thyroid function, as well as anemia and diabetes mellitus, is recommended in suspected or newly diagnosed HF.
+A laboratory workup evaluating renal, liver, and thyroid function, as well as anemia and diabetes mellitus, is recommended in suspected or newly diagnosed HF.

 Risk Assessment

 Biomarkers may be useful for risk stratification in patients considered to be at increased risk for HF (eg, after myocardial infarction).
 Natriuretic peptides, particularly BNP and NT-proBNP, are nonspecific markers of cardiac stretch that have been demonstrated to have predictive value for certain types of new-onset HF.
-Appropriate care after natriuretic peptide-based screening may prevent the development of HF.
+Appropriate care following natriuretic peptide-based screening may prevent the development of HF.
 Serial measurement of troponin levels has also been demonstrated to have predictive value.

 Diagnosis